pcanwar/tcpdumpDNS/README.md

 At the final router there were asterisks are because of a firewall blocking traceroute packets.
 Because I can reached the website through the browser.

-Visual Trace Route is in the USA
+Visual Trace Route is in the USA:
 I can trace from my location (proxy trace) or their location (host trace). du.ac.in before reached the destination, it goes from my computer through many comcast's routers in several location in the USA, then travels to Switzerland then to England.